Regulations governing energy efficiency

 The heat pump produces 400% more heating energy than it uses in electrical energy.
 Therefore it produces a 75% saving on water heating costs.

 A light point symbol on floor plans previously indicated light positions.
 Lighting is now specified in building plans.
-The specification also gives consideration to light levels, energy demand and energy consumption.
+Furthermore, the specification also gives consideration to light levels, energy demand and energy consumption.

 The impact of these regulations